syncfusion-content/javascript-docs/js/api/ejGrid.md

 Used to update a particular cell value.

-N> It will work only for Local Data.It is perform all editing operation except batch edit.
+N> It will work only for Local Data. then It is perform all editing operation except batch edit.

 #### setCellText(rowIndex, cellIndex, value)
 {:#methods:setcelltext}